Configuring and managing SIEM connectors

 Example value: Splunkf 9b30ab7-85bf-4dd5-8fd9-b42bb3a74163.

-9. (Optional) Enable Apply to all customers to create the new connector for all child workspaces connected to the parent (channel) workspace.
-Events from each child workspace are then sent to the configured SIEM provider:
+• Apply to all customers : (MSP admin users only) Enable this option to automatically create the connector in all descendant workspaces linked to the channel workspace.
+Each descendant workspace then forwards events to the configured SIEM provider.

 note